 What Happens If I Die Without A Will?

 When there’s no valid will, your estate will usually be settled based on the laws of your state that outline who inherits what.
 That’s called intestate.

 Probate is the legal process of transferring the property to the rightful heirs.

 When there’s no named executor, a judge appoints an administrator.
 This also happens if a will is deemed to be invalid.
 Requirements vary from state to state.

-An administrator will most likely be a stranger to you and your family, and they may make decisions that wouldn’t necessarily align with your wishes or those of your heirs.
+Since an administrator will most likely be a stranger to you and your family, and they may make decisions that wouldn’t necessarily align with your wishes or those of your heirs.

-- Do I Need an Attorney to Prepare My Will?
+Do I Need An Attorney To Prepare My Will?

 While you’re creating or updating your will, think about preparing other essential estate-planning documents, such as financial and health care powers of attorney to ensure that your wishes are carried out while you’re still alive.

-- Who Should I Name as My Executor?
+Who Should I Name As My Executor?

 Your spouse, an adult child, or another trusted friend or relative could be named an executor of your will.